 DTA is required to ask all clients if they have a disability and need an accommodation.
 A DTA worker is supposed to ask these questions at application and recertification, and also when a client raises disability.
 You can ask for an accommodation at any time that you need one.

-You can ask the DTA Assistance Line worker for an accommodation, or you can talk to the Client Assistance Coordinator in your local DTA office.
-Each DTA office has a Client Assistance Coordinator (CAC) who can help with the accommodation process.
-You will have to explain why the disability means you need the accommodation you are requesting.
+You can ask a DTA case worker to connect you to a Client Assistance Coordinator for an accommodation, or you can talk to the Client Assistance Coordinator in your local DTA office.
+Each DTA office has a Client Assistance Coordinator (CAC) who can help with the accommodation process and other disability related needs.
+You should explain why the disability means you need the accommodation you are requesting.